-Gardening is another one of life’s great pleasures, but many women fear that they will have to let their gardens and allotments go to ruin until after their baby has been delivered.
-The good news is that you can continue gardening – but you need to be aware of some risks and probably change your methods a bit to compensate.
+Gardening is another one of life’s great pleasures, but many women may fear that they will have to let their gardens and allotments go to ruin until after their baby has been delivered.
+The good news is that you can continue gardening – but it’s best to be aware of some risks and make some adjustments and adaptations to your methods.

 First off, you need to be protected: hat, gloves, long-sleeved top, trousers, and sunscreen.

 It’s always important to stay protected from the sun, but especially during and after pregnancy when Melasma (a hyper-pigmentation condition most commonly on the forehead, cheeks and skin) is more common.
 A good SPF-50 UVA-PF 28 sunscreen should prevent that, and a sun hat and long sleeves will help too.

 The covering will also help keep you from getting too hot and bothered.
 As well as covering up you should keep well-hydrated, because we all know it’s easy to get lost in your gardening task and forget to drink water for long periods.